 What is food safety training in Mississauga?

 The terms ‘food safety training’ are very familiar to anyone in the food business.
 In Ontario, food handlers who work in establishments that handle food considered medium or high-risk for contaminate are required to receive Food Safety Training in Mississauga (and get certified for it).
-Specifically, the by-law requires food establishments to have a certified staff members present at the facility at all times food is being handled or sanitation is going on – this means, a food handler is not required by law to receive food safety training; however there is a chance that a food handler working in an establishment will be asked by the owner or manager to receive training and become certified.
+Specifically, the by-law requires food establishments to have a certified staff members present at the facility at all times food is being handled or sanitation is going on.
+This means, a food handler is not required by law to receive food safety training; however there is a chance that a food handler working in an establishment will be asked by the owner or manager to receive training and become certified.

 Programs you can sign up for at Mississauga First Aid